wibosco/GhostTypewriter/README.md

 ![Animated Typing](typingAnimation.gif)

 `TypewriterLabel` is a subclass of `UILabel` and where the animation (magic) happens.
-It works by taking advantage of the `attributedText` property on the label and changing the properties of the text content to gradually expose the text using an animation similar to what you get on a mechanical type writer.
+It works by taking advantage of the `attributedText` property on the label and changing the properties of the text content to gradually expose the text using an animation similar to what you get on a mechanical typewriter.

 #### Starting